Veterans Education Benefits

 Click here for additional information: University Core Curriculum (Lists Individual Schools and Corresponding Departments)

 How to Apply: All veteran students who wish to receive educational benefits under the GI Bill program must complete a Veterans' Administration Benefits Application Form.
-To apply, please access the following web site: www.gibill.va.gov and link onto Education Benefits Programs and Education Forms located in the left column of the VA homepage.
+To apply, please access www.gibill.va.gov and click Education Benefits Programs and Education Forms located in the left column of the VA homepage.
 Apply for benefits as early as possible to avoid a delay in receiving your checks.

 Applicants can apply online to the VA Benefits Office.